tatevikstep/clipper/model_composition/image_driver_1/containerized/README.md

 * **Frontend**: A piece of Clipper's infrastructure that communicates with **clients** and or **replicas**.
 (For more information, see the [Clipper design doc](https://docs.google.com/document/d/1Ghc-CAKXzzRshSa6FlonFa5ttmtHRAqFwMg7vhuJakw/edit)).

-This driver makes use of 4 heavyweight models: A VGG model for image featurization, an Inception V3 model for image featurization, an SVM with Kernel PCA for feature classification, and a light boosted gradient model (LGBM) for feature classification.
-The driver file, [driver.py](driver.py), will help you benchmark each of this models with Clipper in isolation (one model at a time).
+This driver makes use of 4 heavyweight models: A VGG model for image featurization, an Inception V3 model for image featurization, a light boosted gradient model (LGBM) for feature classification, and one of the following for feature classification:
+ * An SVM that performs kernel PCA for preprocessing
+ * A kernel SVM
+ * An [elastic net](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.ElasticNet.html) logistic regression model

+The driver file,
+[driver.py](driver.py), will help you benchmark each of this models with Clipper in isolation (one model at a time).
 The remaining sections of this README will get you started with the benchmarking process.

 ## Activate your Clipper Anaconda environment